documents4j/documents4j/README.md

 java -jar documents4j-client-standalone-shaded.jar http://localhost:9998
 ```

-Again, the `-?` option can be supplied for retreiving a list of options.
+Again, the `-?` option can be supplied for obtaining a list of options.

 Exception hierarchy
 -------------------